mgunyho/PdArray/README.md

 REC IN, send a high gate to the REC input or click on the LED, and watch how the input signal gets imprinted to the array in real time.

+By right-clicking on the module, you can switch between gate and toggle modes for recording.
+In gate mode, the input is recorded while the REC input is high (or you hold down the LED), while in toggle mode, recording is toggled on or off by a trigger to the REC input or when clicking the LED, as the name suggests.

 ### Using PdArray as a waveshaper

 ![waveshaper](screenshots/waveshaper.png)